jrcharney/Dessau/README.md

 No-Frills From-Scratch Software Building for people who just want to make software with what they have available.

 ## What's in a name?
-Dessau is the city in Germany where the famous Bauhaus school of architectural design between 1925 and 1932.
-It originally was established in Weimar in 1919, but the city of Weimar until political medelling forced them to relocate in 1925 and ultimately close in 1933 after a short relocation to Berlin when the you-know-whos were taking over.
+Dessau is the city in Germany where the famous Bauhaus school of architectural design was established between 1925 and 1932.
+It originally was established in Weimar in 1919, but the political medelling in Germany forced them to relocate in 1925 and ultimately close in 1933 after a short relocation to Berlin in 1932 when the you-know-whos were taking over.

+Many of the critics of Bauhaus, most of whome where supporters of the Third Reich, called the Bauhaus designs "un-German", when actually they were ahead of their time for that part of the world.
+Fortunately, some of the ex-Bauhaus alumns relocated to the United States, and later back to post-war Germany and later Israel to build all sorts of Creatavists and Expressionist archtectural designs that would be come popular throughout the 20th Century.
+Even the famous architect Frank Llyod Wright took interest in this style in many of the homes he built throughout his lifetime.

+The most prominant features included flat roofs, flat walls, lots of windows, and in some cases multi-levels.
+You would hardly believe this was a style that was developed in such a time period considering all the events that occured around it and Germany using that Anitqua-Fraktur font that everyone seems to associate with Oktoberfest these days.

+In similar criticism, I've had run into some people who are like "Don't use X to make Y. Use Z."  The problem is Z requires about 100 or so other steps in the process.
+Then I got even more flack when I never used Z or didn't compile it the way other people liked it.

+Software is a lot like art.
+Some people use a brush, some people use a chisel.
+Some people are just weird enough to douse themselves with a bucket of paint naked and run into a big canvas.
+I'm a fan of minimalism.
+A pencil is probably the simplest tool you can use to make art with, but also the most functional.
+And that's what Dessau is really about.
+Making good art,or in this case software, without going overboard.

 I had considered calling this project Bauhaus, but there's already a [software project](http://www.bauhaus-stuttgart.de/bauhaus/index-english.html) with that name.
 Thus I had to think of a different name.
 (Naming things is hard!
 I sat here for nearly two hours finding something inspirational!)